 Skin tags are small flaps of tissue that hang off the skin.
-They are typically 2 to 3 centimeters; however, they can grow larger than 5 centimeters.
+They are typically 2 to 3 millimeters; however, they can grow larger than 5 millimeters.
 Common areas where skin tags are located include:

 - Eyelids and under the eye

 - Under arms and in armpits

 Science has yet to determine a definitive cause of skin tags.
 However, there are a number of recognized risk factors.
 These include:

 - Being female.
 According to the Cleveland Clinic, skin tags occur more often in women than men, and they often appear at middle age and may be related to weight gain.
 (2)

 - Aging.
 Skin tags are one of the most common skin ailments related to aging according to the Mayo Clinic.
 Other skin maladies mentioned include wrinkles and age spots.
 (3)